cowleyk/ShipyardProjects/dao/README.md

 ### Transitive vote delegation
 - Member A delegates to trusted Member B
 - Member A does not trust Member C, but Member B can delegate Member A's vote to Member C
+- Votes start becoming more of a commodity rather than a mechanism for governance